AFRA AND TOBIA SCARPA

 Between the desks of the IUAV University of Venice; Tobia Scarpa and Afra Bianchin fell in love.
 Both graduating on the same day in 1957, their love story quickly blossomed into a creative partnership that spanned five decades, across architecture, restoration, exhibition design, graphics and teaching.

-Tobia Scarpa was born in 1935 as the son of acclaimed Italian architect Carlo Scarpa, who designed major projects in Venice such as the Fondazione Querini Stampalia and the Olivetti Showroom or the Brion Cemetery in San Vito d'Altivole.
-Tobia’s famous last name came as a heavy burden – his father Carlo was an exceptional talent, who had the unique distinction of teaching architecture at the Accademia di Belle Arti (while not being officially an architect) and designing some of Italy most celebrated buildings.
-Working in the formidable shadow of his Fathers legacy, Tobia – relatively early in his career – set his focus on becoming a designer rather than becoming an architect.
+Tobia Scarpa was born in 1935, the first son of acclaimed Italian architect Carlo Scarpa.
+Tobia’s famous last name came as a heavy burden – his father Carlo was an exceptional talent, who had the unique distinction of teaching architecture at the Accademia di Belle Arti (while not being officially an architect) and designing some of Italy most celebrated buildings - notably the Fondazione Querini Stampalia, the Olivetti Showroom and the Brion Cemetery in San Vito d'Altivole.
+Working in the formidable shadow of his fathers legacy, Tobia – relatively early in his career – set his focus on becoming a designer rather than becoming an architect.

-It is worth noting the specific lack of information regarded Afra’s talent and design contribitions.
+On the early life and family of Afra Bianchin - little is known.
 Due to the nature of Afra Bianchin's collaborative career with her husband, Tobia Scarpa, information about her history "without" him is extremely limited and largely defined by their partnership.
-Her independent professional work is not documented in any detail, as sources confirm their collaboration began almost immediately after they met in university and continued throughout her entire working life.
+Indeed her independent professional work is not documented in any detail, nor are her personal design contributions or philosophies.
+This is not unusual of women designers of the time, who were often relegated to an invisible role in the design world.

-In the 1960s, they opened their own design studio as a married couple in Montebelluna and started what later would become a very fruitful and hugely influential collaboration.
-One of their first collaborative commercial designs was the Bastiano sofa (1962) for Gavina which comprised loose cushions within a timber frame; and has gone on to be endlessly popular.
+Nevertheless, in the 1960s the pair opened their own design studio in Montebelluna, and started what later would become a very fruitful and hugely influential collaboration.
+One of their first collaborative commercial designs was the Bastiano sofa for Gavina (1962) which comprised loose cushions within a timber frame.
 Shortly afterward Afra and Tobia designed the iconic “Soriana” seating ensemble in 1969 for Cassina.
-Due to their complex design achieved using simple tools, the Soriana series won the Compasso d'Oro in 1970.
+Soriana (meaning tabby cat in their local Montebelluna dialect) with the intention of mimicking soft bundled fabric.
+The construction of the Soriana is simple yet revolutionary - using only polyurethane foam held in place by strategically placed chrome clamps, the design eliminates the need for internal support - allowing the fabric to form relaxed, comfortable creases.
+In celebration of their innovation the Soriana was awarded the prestigious Compasso d'Oro award in 1970, and is on permanent display at Montreal Museum of Fine Arts, MoMA, Vitra Design Museum, and London Design Museum.

 KEY DESIGNS: